-- the energy savings arising from that activity - the methodology, data and assumptions used to calculate those energy savings, and - any other records specified by the Scheme Administrator.
+- the location in which the energy savings activity occurred - the energy savings arising from that activity - the methodology, data and assumptions used to calculate those energy savings, and - any other records specified by the Scheme Administrator.25

 ACPs must retain records for at least six years, in a form and manner approved by the Scheme Administrator.
-Each ACP's Accreditation Notice may include a condition requiring that the ACP's record keeping arrangements are consistent with the ESS Record Keeping Guide.
+Each ACP's Accreditation Notice may include a condition requiring that the ACP's record keeping arrangements are consistent with the ESS Record Keeping Guide.26

-Table 6.1 below describes the minimum documents you are required to keep as a record of the energy savings from your project.
-You must collect the required documents for each implementation of your activity.
+Table 6.1 below describes the minimum documents ACPs are required to keep as a record of the energy savings from your project.
+For each implementation, ACPs must collect the records described in Table 6.1 relevant to the activity or activities being implemented.